astronomer/astro-docs/ac/next/03_production.md

 ## Production Support

-We’re now providing commercial support subscriptions for Apache Airflow via Astronomer Certified.
+We’re now providing commercial support subscriptions for Apache Airflow via Astronomer Core.
 These subscriptions are SLA-backed and give your tea access to our deep Airflow expertise through email and our support portal, where you can submit questions, feature requests, and bug reports.
 [Get in touch](/contact) if you would like to learn more.